mschoenb97/po2_quantization/README.md

 $$ PO2_+(x) = 2 ^ {\mathrm{round} \left(\log_2\left(\sqrt{8/9} \cdot x\right)\right) }.$$

 We use ResNet, MobileNet, and MobileVit models, all of which are available in the `models` directory.
-We also test on CIFAR and ImageNet data, which are available in the `data` and `resnet_data` directories.
+We also test on CIFAR and ImageNet data, which are available in the `data` directories.
 The main launch script is `train_launch.sh`, which we will describe how to use below.

 ### Create a VM in GCP ☁︎